-Term Definition Subspecialist Physician subspecialist: A specialty-trained medical doctor who has completed additional education and training in a specific area.
-Depending on the subspecialty, certification from the Royal College of Physicians and Surgeons of Canada (RCPSC) may be required.
-The Royal College of Physicians and Surgeons of Canada (RCPSC) recognizes the following pediatric subspecialties: pediatric critical care medicine, pediatric cardiology, pediatric gastroenterology, pediatric infectious diseases, pediatric hematology/oncology, pediatric respirology, pediatric palliative care medicine, pediatric emergency, pediatric surgery, pediatric radiology and child development and rehabilitation.
+Term Definition The Royal College of Physicians and Surgeons of Canada (RCPSC) recognizes the following pediatric subspecialties: pediatric critical care medicine, pediatric cardiology, pediatric gastroenterology, pediatric infectious diseases, pediatric hematology/oncology, pediatric respirology, pediatric palliative care medicine, pediatric emergency, pediatric surgery, pediatric radiology and child development and rehabilitation.
 RCPSC-certification requires completion of a two-year residency program and the RCPSC examination.
 Subspecialty training for other pediatric subspecialties occurs through fellowships which range from 1 to 4 years in length.
 RCPSC examination is not required.
 Non-physician subspecialist: A regulated health care provider who works exclusively or almost exclusively with children and who has completed additional education and training in a subspecialty area.
 Where formal education is not available, the provider has completed a mentorship and has had extensive experience in the subspecialty area. e.g., pediatric diabetes educator, pediatric wound care nurse, pediatric seating specialist.
 System planning Strategic planning for the creation of an efficient and well-organized health system.
 Involves defining the needs of a population and utilizing the Tiers framework to develop a system of services which align with those needs.
-Tier defining criteria Criteria which differentiates one tier from another: (1) Required criteria (100% must be met): Creates patient safety/system risk if criteria is not met; criteria is clear, objective and can be easily tested; and criteria can be measured and fulfillment demonstrated (2) Expected criteria (70% must be met): Criteria is important and, if not met, a plan should be put in place to achieve within a year; criteria is unique to a given tier and differentiates the tier from the tier below; criteria is clear and can be reasonably measured.
-Telehealth Use of telecommunications and information technology to provide access to health assessment, diagnosis, intervention, consultation, supervision and information sharing across distance.
+Tier defining criteria To align at a specific tier: 100% must be met AND Creates a patient safety risk2 or system risk3 if not met; OR Is unique to a given tier AND essential to providing services at that tier (service cannot function at that tier if the criterion is not met) AND Are observable (tangible) and easily measured Telehealth Use of telecommunications and information technology to provide access to health assessment, diagnosis, intervention, consultation, supervision, and information sharing across distance.
 Telehealth may include but is not limited to telephones, live interactive video links and remote patient monitoring devices.
+Wise Practices Are strengths-based actions, tools, principles, or decisions that are culturally appropriate and community driven.
+Wise practices recognize the wisdom in each Indigenous community and in the community's own stories of achieving success.
+The concept of wise practices recognizes that culture matters.
+4